-The MSc programme Construction Management and Engineering is mainly delivered by the research group Construction Management and Engineering.
+CONSTRUCTION MANAGEMENT AND ENGINEERINGThe MSc programme in Construction Management and Engineering is mainly delivered by the research group in Construction Management and Engineering.
 The group focuses on several research themes:

 - Area development: Today, cities and countries have to cope with increasing mobility, high population density and a growing awareness of environmental threats.
 Sustainable area development is one of the key future challenges for planners, policy-makers and engineers .